monkishtypist/slas/contract_killer.md

 **Payment details**

+Unless agreed separately, we require twenty-five percent (25%) of the estimate total to be paid as a deposit to get started on development.
+The remaining seventy-five percent (75%) shall be paid upon completion and prior to upload or release of materials, as per the payment schedule.

 **Payment schedule**

 We issue invoices electronically.
-Our payment terms are [number] days from the date of invoice by BACS or the SWIFT international payments system.
-All proposals are quoted in [currency] and payments will be made at the equivalent conversion rate at the date the transfer is made.
+Our payment terms are 7 days from the date of invoice, unless agreed to otherwise.
+All proposals are quoted in USD and payments will be made at the equivalent conversion rate at the date the transfer is made.

 You agree to pay all charges associated with international transfers of funds.
 The appropriate bank account details will be printed on our electronic invoice.
-We reserve the right to charge interest on all overdue debts at the rate of [percentage] per month or part of a month.
+We reserve the right to charge interest on all overdue debts at the rate of two percent (2%) per month or part of a month.

-### But where’s all the horrible small print?
+### The small print?

-Just like a parking ticket, neither of us can transfer this contract to anyone else without the other’s permission.
+Neither of us can transfer this contract to anyone else without the other’s permission.

 We both agree that we’ll adhere to all relevant laws and regulations in relation to our activities under this contract and not cause the other to breach any relevant laws or regulations.

 This contract stays in place and need not be renewed.
 If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of it remain in place.

-Although the language is simple, the intentions are serious and this contract is a legal document under exclusive jurisdiction of **English and Welsh** courts.
+Although the language is simple, the intentions are serious and this contract is a legal document under exclusive jurisdiction of the courts.

-Oh and don’t forget those men with big dogs.

 ### The dotted line

-Signed by and on behalf of **company name**
-Signed by and on behalf of **customer name
-Date **date**

-Everyone should sign above and keep a copy for their records.
+It is not necessary for you to sign this contract for it to apply.
+Accepting the estimate or quote is enough to satisfy having accepted these terms and conditions in full.